 C.D., a 73-year old woman, having undergone an end-to-side jejuno-ileal bypass for severe obesity 33 years previously, was admitted to the Medical Division of our hospital complaining of abdominal pain, constipation and mild dyspnea lasting 2 d.
 Relevant history included chronic obstructive pulmonary disease without dyspnea at rest, postsurgical hypothyroidism and atrial fibrillation with necessity of continuous warfarin administration recorded; no significant signs of digestive impairment were present.
 Weight was 105 kg and BMI was 41.
 At admission, the patient was oliguric, hypotensive (85/55 mmHg) and hypoxemic (PCO2 65 mmHg, SpO2 90%).
 On physical examination the abdomen appeared distended, with diffuse pain and a mild rebound tenderness; no peristalsis at auscultation.
 Laboratory investigations revealed mild metabolic acidosis (pH 7.3, bicarbonate 15.4 mmol/L) with normal lactate value, leukocytosis (14 000/mL) and acute renal failure (creatinine 2.6 mg/dL); PCR was 459, albuminemia 2.7 g/dL.
 A marked reduction of prothrombin value (< 10%, INR > 8) was noted, requiring plasma transfusion.
 Thorax radiography was negative for pneumothorax or pneumomediastinum.
-Computed tomography (CT) without intravenous contrast medium showed some gas-filled cysts within the wall of the jejunum, ileum and mesentery, associated with massive free intraperitoneal air (Figure ).
+Computed tomography (CT) without intravenous contrast medium showed some gas-filled cysts within the wall of the jejunum, ileum and mesentery, associated with massive free intraperitoneal air (Figure 1).
 A rapid worsening of the patient’s general condition was observed, leading to urgent surgical intervention; the patient was classed as ASA four according to the American Society of Anesthesiology.
-At laparotomy, pneumatosis affected only the defunctionalized jejunal loop (Figure ), which was abnormally dilated and distally anastomized end-to-side to the sigmoid loop.
+At laparotomy, pneumatosis affected only the defunctionalized jejunal loop (Figure 2), which was abnormally dilated and distally anastomized end-to-side to the sigmoid loop.
 The first and the last segment of the bypassed bowel, including the ileocolic anastomosis, were relatively healthy.
 A transmural perforation was present in the antimesenteric border of the bowel along the tract with pneumatosis, in a context of fibrinous peritonitis, without evidence of free biliary or enteric fluid.
 A segmental 90 cm-long ileal resection with end-to-end anastomosis was performed, including the entire unhealthy bowel.
 The bacteriologic study on the peritoneal fluid showed the presence of Difteroides.

 The patient consequently became severely compromised during the whole surgical operation with prolonged hypotension and needed care in the intensive recovery room for 2 d.
 A progressive normalization of the septic signs and of renal function was then observed.
 Subsequently the patient’s recovery was uneventful and she was discharged on post-operative day 14.